amaitou/1337/Cursus/README.md

 ---
 # Cursus

+> Make it work, make it right and make it fast - Kent Beck

 42’s `curriculum` is the result of long years of continuous, never stopping improvement.
 As of today, the `curriculum` features a corpus of more than 100 project of various difficulty that covers many aspects of computer science (Security, Web Dev .. so on).
 The `curriculum` is designed to last 3 to 3.5 years and often features 2 internships.